 Sunnah No.9: After completing the Witr Say : (سبحان الملک القدوس) three times in an audible voice and for the third time lengthen it.

 Sunnah No.1: Say: بسم اللہ الرحمن الرحیم when closing the door for the night and also say بسم اللہ and cover pail of water even a piece of wood across it or some kind of cover.(Bukhari).

 Sunnah No.2: all pots and pans which contain food or drink should be covered saying بسم اللہ when covering them (Bukhari).

-Sunnah No.3: If there are candles, lanterns or other form of light being used which could cause fire hazards, they should be put out (Bukhari).
+Sunnah No.3: If there are candles, lanterns or another form of light being used which could cause fire hazards, they should be put out (Bukhari).

-Sunnah No.4: It is sunnah to spend time at night with family, relating inspirational morally uplifting stories and having enjoyable light conversation with them (Shamail-e-Tirmidhi).
+Sunnah No.4: It is Sunnah to spend time at night with family, relating inspirational morally uplifting stories and having an enjoyable light conversation with them (Shamail-e-Tirmidhi).

 Sunnah No.5: When children reach the ages of Nine or ten, girl and boys should be given separate beds and should no longer sleep together (Mishkaat).

 Sunnah No.6: It is Sunnah to apply Antimony (Used in powder form kept in container and applied with a very fine wooden or metal applicator) in the eyes before going to bed, also apply it in the eyes of children beginning with the right eye, it should be applied three times, and then the left eye.

 Sunnah No.7: whether one’s bed is already laid or rolled in both cases it should be dusted before being used, be it with a corner of one’s skirt (Mishkaat).

 Sunnah No.8: Make ablution (ablution of Salah) before going to bed.(Bukhari)